 But not every AI interaction involves URRP.
-A calculator app fails D2 and D3 but does not cultivate the norms characteristic of personal relationships and a customer service chatbot may simulate rapport but does not invite sustained emotional investment.
+A calculator app fails \textit{Non-Control} and \textit{Non-Substitutability} but does not cultivate the norms characteristic of personal relationships and a customer service chatbot may simulate rapport but does not invite sustained emotional investment.
 URRP obtains thus when constitutive control, relationship norms, and extra-interactional location are all present.
-Conversely, a locally hosted companion over which the user holds constitutive control would not exhibit URRP, because the agent responsible for revisions is inside the interaction.
+Conversely, a locally hosted companion whose constitutive properties the user controls would not exhibit URRP, because no outside agent holds the revision power.

+With the scope of the framework now established, I turn to what providers who hold URRP owe in response.

 First, commitment calibration.\footnote{\citet{bhat2025} introduce the distinction between emotional plausibility and emotional truth on this point.
 Conversational AI systems produce emotionally plausible responses without genuine emotional states.
 Commitment calibration addresses this gap at the design level. \citet{savic2024} reaches a similar conclusion from an ethics-of-care perspective, namely that AI companion design commodifies care in ways that undermine the reciprocity genuine care requires.} Providers should not design an interaction that generates commitments the provider is unwilling to sustain.
 If the AI says ``I'll always be here for you,'' the provider should be willing to back that claim, or the AI should not make it.
 The design choice is hence between high apparent intimacy with low provider commitment, which produces normative hollowing, and calibrated interaction that matches what the provider actually does.